UI-Gurus/tutorials/jsdoc.md

 `jsdoc JavaScriptFile.js`

+A configuration file to generate the documentation can also be used:

+`jsdoc JavaScriptFile.js -c /path/to/my/conf.json`

 By default, the generated documentation is saved in a directory named `out`.
 With the `-d` option is possible to specify another directory

 For a complete list of command-line options run: `jsdoc --help`